STAT545-UBC-hw-2018-19/hw07-rgryba/argosData/README.md

 # argosData

-The goal of argosData is to ...
+The goal of argosData is to provide a data package for the bearded seals tagged with Argos satellite tags in Alaskan waters.

+Note: These data are not real data and have fake latitude and longitude.

 ## Installation